cfagan88/MyArtHouse/README.md

 MVP

 - Sort functionality - update API call to sort rather than just individual page
+  - search not working for AIC!
   - ensure working when changing pages

+- Error handling - currently if error in either API, neither load

 - Add/Remove from temp gallery of saved artwork ('Design should intuitively guide users to search, view, and create curated exhibitions.')